Asia Bibi Finally Leaves Pakistan a Free Woman

 Pakistan's minister for minorities, Shahbaz Bhatti, was also assassinated in 2011 after demanding justice for Bibi.

-According to the BBC, Christians make up only 1.6% of the population.
+According to the BBC, Christians make up only 1.6% of the population in that Islamic country.
 Scores of Christians have been convicted of blasphemy since the 1990s.

-At least 65 people have been killed in Pakistan since 1990 for blasphemy.
+At least 65 people have been killed in Pakistan since 1990 for so-called blasphemy against Islam.